Work I have been looking at that influence my making

 The works below intrigued me with the cut-out work and how it reminded me of work I started and considered developing into a bigger work.
 I enjoy the process and layering or use of reflective methods I see in her work.
 It also works as an exploration of the repetition of form, which I use in my own making/understanding .

 My own work was small and I have been considering making a bigger work with cut-out round shapes.

+Later I read that she is informed by the physicality and materiality of the making process to deconstruct.
+She also looks to evade and erase constructions of formulated identities.
+She questions categorisation and often plays with terms and the naming of things to generate a new narrative for an object and render it abstract from its loaded history.
 I find more info on the work that intrigued me.
-Seems she made earlier works which is very similar.
+Seems she made earlier works which are very similar.
 Below is The Dangler, made in 2008 .
-It is done on aluminum with acrylic and measures 300 x 200cm
+It is done on aluminium with acrylic and measures 300 x 200cm

 Reading more about Radhika Khimji. https://experimenter.in/artists/61-radhika-khimji/overview/